 The Council of Marsaskala comprises of nine Councillors including the Mayor, the Executive Secretary and six clerks.
 There are also eight people personnel from different Government schemes.

 Marsaskala Local Council

 The economy of Marsaskala is quite healthy especially during the summer season, which is further facilitated by the nice weather.
 It relies mostly on tourism, so the village makes it a point to provide the best hospitality and service to all visitors.

-The village offers about five boutique Hotels which are all family run business.
-The big Jerma Palace hotel which used to sleep 600 residents daily closed its doors in 2007, thereby eliminating a great asset for the local economy and employment.
+The village offers about five boutique hotels which are all family run business.
+The big Jerma Palace hotel which used to accommodate 600 residents daily closed its doors in 2007, thereby eliminating a great asset for the local economy and employment.

 Hundreds of new apartments are being constructed so more residents are coming to the village, which is especially beneficial to small business.
 At the same, the village is facing a major problem with lack of parking spaces.

 There are about 900 retired British residents living in the village and about 45 different communities from around the globe, which further stimulates the market.